go101/go101/pages/generics/555-type-constraints-and-parameters.md

 var _ = foo([]int{}, []int{}) // fails to compile
 ```

-## Some restrictions of using union terms
+## More requirements for union terms

 The above has mentioned that a union term may not be a type parameter.
-There are two other restrictions.
+There are two other requirements for union terms.

-The first is an implementation specific restriction: a term union with more than one term cannot contain the predeclared identifier `comparable` or interfaces that have methods.
+The first is an implementation specific requirement: a term union with more than one term cannot contain the predeclared identifier `comparable` or interfaces that have methods.
 For example, the following term unions are both illegal (as of Go toolchain 1.18):

 ```Go